Zimbabwe's Mnangagwa returns to serve as next leader

 Harare, Zimbabwe (CNN)Zimbabwe's former vice president has returned to the country to serve as interim President, the state broadcaster reports, following veteran leader Robert Mugabe's resignation after 37 years of rule.

-Emmerson Mnangagwa is scheduled to be sworn in on Friday and is expected to address his ruling ZANU-PF party later today, according to broadcaster ZBC.
+Emmerson Mnangagwa is scheduled to be sworn in on Friday and is expected to address his ruling ZANU-PF party later today, according to state broadcaster ZBC.

 Mugabe, 93, fired Mnangagwa as his deputy more than two weeks ago, triggering a political firestorm that culminated in his own humiliating defeat on Tuesday.
 Mnangagwa fled the country after his dismissal.